 (Archduke Joseph presents the six-year-old Mozart to the Emperor and Empress at Schönbrunn in 1762.
 Photo courtesy of the Österreichische Nationalbibliothek – Austrian National Library)

 - The Mirrors Room is a feast of mirrors set between white and gold Rococo walls and ceilings.
 Close your eyes and imagine the tones of a piano played by a surprisingly-competent six year old.
-For this is (probably) the room where Mozart gave his first performance to the Empress Maria Theresa.
+For this was (probably) the room where Mozart gave his first performance to the Empress Maria Theresa.

 The ceiling frescoes include Maria Theresa and her husband surrounded by various figures giving human form to royal virtues and crown lands.
 Something to consider when you next redecorate your kitchen.